Top 10 Clashes in Medical Records Affecting an Injury Claim

 8. Date of Hospital Visit

-When proceeding with a lawsuit for your injury, the defendant’s attorney and his insurer would carefully dissect your hospital visits and follow-up records.
-The claimant should follow the treating physician’s recommendations and attend all scheduled appointments.
+When proceeding with a lawsuit for your injury, the defendant’s attorney and his insurer will carefully dissect your hospital visits and follow-up records.
+The claimant should follow the treating physician’s recommendations and attend to all scheduled appointments.

 10. Number of Hospital Visits/Therapy Sessions